Biden order could ramp up raw materials for American-made EV supply chain

 Lithium-ion cell and battery pack assembly for Nissan Leaf electric car in Sunderland, U.K., plant

-Concerns continue about whether cobalt and nickel supplies, among other rare earth elements needed for magnets and power electronics, will be able to keep up with demand.
+Concerns continue about whether cobalt and nickel supplies, and rare earth elements needed for magnets and power electronics, will be able to keep up with demand.
 The Democratic Republic of Congo is the world’s top supplier of cobalt, but China has greater access to that supply through some political outmaneuvering, as reported by Politico.

 The USGS and the U.S. Department of Commerce found, in a review of 50 commodities conducted by executive order of then-President Trump, that cobalt was among the materials at the highest risk of supply disruptions.